KalebKE/ME7Tuner/README.md

 [Start with the S4 MAF Wiki](https://s4wiki.com/wiki/Mass_air_flow)

-In any MAF application it may be necessary to increase the diameter of the MAF housing to extend the range of the sensor (while also reducing resolution).
+In any MAFed application it may be necessary to increase the diameter of the MAF housing to extend the range of the sensor (while also reducing resolution).

 In general, this is accomplished by applying a constant correction to the curve (MLHFM) that defines the conversion between the MAF sensors voltage output to an estimation of airflow.
 This constant correction is usually based on the change in diamater from the current MAF housing to the new MAF housing.